Amalchen/Database-Projects/README.md

    i.
 After a point, I stopped adding relevant php functions since safety was taught in the next semester.
 I was lazy.

 Notes:
+1) No comments, or comments written in greeklish (Greek with latin characters).

-1) Code needs some serious clean-up
+2) Code needs some serious clean-up

    i.
 Many lines extend further from the terminal safe 70 length.